 Cocaine Addiction Treatment & Rehab - Detox Plus UK

-Cocaine is a stimulant that impacts the nervous system and essentially makes it work faster and harder.
-It gives people a feeling of euphoria, boundless energy and a sense of invulnerability.
-The cost is great, however, as its long-term use comes with cardiovascular damage, mental illness, and an increased risk of legal problems, suicide and early death.
+Cocaine is a stimulant that impacts the nervous system and makes it work faster and harder.
+It gives people a feeling of euphoria, boundless energy, and invulnerability.
+The cost is excellent, however, as its long-term use comes with cardiovascular damage, mental illness, and an increased risk of legal problems, suicide and early death.

 Cocaine is the most regularly used class A drug, passing the use of heroin.